Going on a road trip? This definitive list of 15 road trip books for kids guarantees a super fun – and melt-down-free – journey to your destination.

 The Ultimate Travel Journal For Kids: Awesome Activities for Your Adventures

-While digital devices can keep boredom at bay on an extended trip, too much of something is a bad thing.
+While digital devices can keep boredom at bay on an extended trip, too much of something is bad.
 The Ultimate Travel Journal For Kids makes your kid’s road trip journey a moment to self-reflect without being glued to the screen.

 This popular book is brimming with activities and journaling prompts for up to four, allowing your child to record and immortalize his travel memories.